-The brief facts stated above make it absolutely clear that the financial position of the E.S.I.
-Corporation is extremely sound and stable.
+The brief facts stated above make it absolutely clear that the financial position of the E.S.I.Corporation is extremely sound and stable.
 In fact, this position would have been still better had the Government compelled the employers and State Governments to pay their full share of the contributions as laid down in the Act.

-Let us now see whether the benefits conferred by the Scheme upon the workers are really commensurate with the financial ability upon the workers are really commensurate with the financial ability the average daily wages to workers who are disabled due to either except in the case of T.B. patients, who get only one-fourth of the average wages after 56 days, upto a further period depending on families except in one or two centres even though there has been of insured workers is only general out-door treatment without hospitalisation or specialist medical aid.
-The monthly or daily niggardly and very small.
+Let us now see whether the benefits conferred by the Scheme upon the workers are really commensurate with the financial ability of the Corporation.
+The Corporation at present pays only half of the average daily wages to workers who are disabled due to either injury or sickness.
+These cash benefits are paid for only 56 days except in the case of T.B.patients, who get only one-fourth of the average wages after 56 days, upto a further period depending on their service.
+The medical benefit is as yet not extended to families except in one or two centres even though there has been a pressing demand for the same.
+The benefit proposed to families of insured workers is only general out-door treatment without hospitalisation or specialist medical aid.
+The monthly or daily benefits paid to those injured while on duty are, to say the least, niggardly and very small.
 The Corporation does not take any responsibility for dental and eye treatment or skin diseases nor are dentures or spectacles supplied free of cost to insured workers.